-Assessment of the social-economic impact October 2015 - December 2018
+Action D4: Assessment of the social-economic impact

-Result planned Result achieved A study will be prepared and delivered with the Final Report.
-Data collection is ongoing.
+Result planned Result achieved

+A study will be prepared and delivered with A study was be prepared and delivered with

+the Final Report. the Final Report.

-Measure Deadline Progress A study prepared (D) 31.12.2018 ongoing
+Measure Deadline Progress A study prepared (D) 31.12.2018 completed